Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 Didn't think you'd actually find it.
 Most folks don't bother with a place that's already been left behind.
 This wrench's fixed more than engines.
 Held my whole damn shop together once.
 Feels good to hold it again, even just for a bit.

 You're helpin' more than you know, kid.
-Not just Marcel and his old clunker… This street needs folks who still care.
+Not just Marcel and his old clunker...
+This street needs folks who still care.

 Take the wheel.
 One of the last I had in decent shape.
 Marcel's right to trust you.
 Go put it to use.
 ```